cj89898/DeluxeMenus-DeluxeShop/README.md

 ## Info
  - Open the menu via `/shop`
  - Items can be added via the `deluxeshop.yml` file found in the `PlaceholderAPI` folder.
 There is a full list of items in the generated files folder
- - The selling option can be changed.
-It can be set to `individual` to have sell price per item, OR a number such as `0.4` to have a multiplier based off the buy price.
+ - The `selling` option can be changed to 1 of 3 options: Any placeholder, `individual`, or any number.
+Numbers/placeholders will multiply the buy cost to get the sell value.
  - `/shopsearch <search>` is the mycmd command for searching the shop, it will open it.
  - Tags can be added to items.
 If you have a filter, it will have to match one of the item tags EXACTLY for it to show in the results.